AG7GN/networking/hamwan-arden-home-README.md

 		commit;save;exit

 1. Why no firewall rules on our Home LAN interface?
 You can add some if you like.
 Generally, we trust the Home LAN.
 By default, in the absence of any rules we create, all traffic is allowed.
 We have rules on our 3 WAN interfaces: ISP on `eth0`, AREDN WAN on `eth1` and HAMWAN on `eth4` that prevents unsolicited inbound traffic from untrusted networks.
-Likewise, we don't allow any unsolicited traffic from the AREDN LAN port.
+Likewise, we don't allow any unsolicited traffic arriving from the AREDN LAN port.

 	Your level of paranoia dictates whether you want to add more rules and perhaps some logging.

+You're DONE!
+Enjoy your new networks.

 ### (Optional) Add firewall rules to your HamWAN router

 If you use the default configuration provided by HamWAN support, it will have the minimum configuration needed to NAT and provide Internet access.
 There are no firewall rules to protect the HamWAN router itself.
 Here's a set of rules that provide an increased level of security for your HamWAN router.

-1. SSH to your HamWAN router.
-At this point in our project, you should be able to ssh to your HamWAN router (`192.168.88.1` on port `222`) from your home network.
+1. SSH to your HamWAN router at `192.168.88.1` on port `222` from your home network.

 	- Create an address list containing all possible HamWAN IP addresses.
 Enter these commands: